centrifuge/cps/cps/CP0/CP0.md

 ### Request For Comments (RFC)

-Creating an RFC is always the first step of a proposal and the off-chain governance.
+Creating an RFC is always the first step of a proposal and the offchain governance.
 This is posted on the Forum and the purpose is to give the Community the opportunity to provide feedback and ask questions and gauge support for the proposal.
 If changes are made to the proposal, based on the feedback from the Community, they should be done in this step.

 Some proposals may require longer time for discussion than others.
 The minimum time an RFC should be running is 7 days but we strongly encourage 14 days or more.
 The proposer decides how long an RFC should run before moving on to an OpenSquare Snapshot.